qcri-social/AIDR/PyBossa-Trainer.md

 # Overview

-The aidr-trainer-pybossa, also known as the _PyBossa Scheduler_
+The aidr-trainer-pybossa, also known as the _PyBossa Scheduler_ is responsible for exchanging items from the _task buffer_ to and from our [PyBossa](http://pybossa.com/) installation, named [MicroMappers](http://clickers.micromappers.org/).

 # Technologies